-The proceedings below were initiated in August of 2021, when the DHHR filed a petition alleging that petitioner had a history of leaving unsecured firearms in her home, leading to accidental gunshot injuries to two of her children.
-Following an adjudicatory hearing in September of 2021, the circuit court found that petitioner abused and neglected the children.
-The subsequent adjudicatory order, however, was a form document containing quoted statutory language with blanks next to each "finding" where the court could include a checkmark to indicate that the "finding" was being made and a blank line where a name could be handwritten in order to designate to whom the "finding" applied.
-In the order, the court found-by checking boxes-that both children were abused and neglected and that petitioner was an abusing parent.
+Following the adjudicatory hearing, the court entered an order adjudicating both petitioner and the father as abusing parents.
+The adjudicatory order, however, was a form document containing quoted statutory language with blanks next to each "finding" where the court could include a checkmark to indicate that the "finding" was being made and a blank line where a name could be handwritten in order to designate to whom the "finding" applied.
+In the order, the court found-by checking boxes-that all three children were abused and neglected and that petitioner and the father were abusing parents.
+Additionally, the order has several boxes checked that ordered the DHHR to provide certain services, including parenting classes, life skills classes, and drug screens.
+However, there is no notation in the blank spaces to specify for whom the services were ordered.
 It is important to stress that the adjudicatory order contains no specific findings of fact or conclusions of law.3

 1Petitioner appears by counsel Sandra K. Bullman.
-The West Virginia Department of Health and Human Resources ("DHHR") appears by counsel Attorney General Patrick Morrisey and Assistant Attorney General James "Jake" Wegman.
-Joseph H. Spano, Jr. appears as the children's guardian ad litem.
+The West Virginia Department of Health and Human Resources ("DHHR") appears by counsel Attorney General Patrick Morrisey and Assistant Attorney General Andrew T. Waight.
+Jennifer L. Anderson appears as the children's guardian ad litem.